-Man, I love chips.
-I have a sticker on my water bottle that says I heart chips.
-How much more official can it get.
+I. Love.
+Chips.
 I mean really, it is probably a problem how much I love chips.
 I could just sit and devour an entire bag myself.
 Pringles?
 Forget about it.
 I will eat that whole can myself.
 Will I feel shame?
 Only a little.
 Will I be happy?
 Hell yes.
-I can’t really pinpoint a favorite for you because I go through phases, but Doritos are a solid go-to any time.
+I can’t really pinpoint a favorite for you because I go through phases, but Doritos are a solid go-to at any time.

 6. I’m Afraid of Puppets, the Dark, and Heights

-I’m really spilling all my secrets to all of you here.
 Yes.
 Puppets, heights, and the dark.
 I’ve talked through the puppet thing so much with so many friends and I just can’t nail down the reason I’m afraid of them.
 Some puppets are ok…like I won’t get TOO freaked out.
 Marionettes though?
-No. No no no no no. In the dark, I always just feel like there is someone or something lurking behind me, so I knock on every single light in my path.
+No. No no no no no. In the dark, I always just feel like there is someone or something lurking behind me.
+I will flip on every single light in my path.
 And heights just make my stomach drop into my butt.
 I’m so afraid of falling, it freaks me out!
 Congrats, now you know my fears.

 7. I LOVE Billy Joel, and You Can’t Tell Me Otherwise

-Shout out to all of my friends who have ever driven around with me in my car, because all I listen to is Billy Joel CDs (mostly because I don’t have an aux port in my old little car).
+Shout out to all of my friends who have ever driven around with me in my car, because all I listen to is Billy Joel CDs.
 Freshman year of college, I was studying in my dorm and I just needed some background music.
 I put on a Billy Joel playlist from YouTube and the rest is history!
-Billy Joel’s music always played in my life growing up, but once I got to college I developed a deeper understanding for his genius.
+Billy Joel’s music always played in my life growing up, but once I got to college I fell in love his genius.
 Billy Joel songs really were the soundtrack of my college career.
 Every joyful moment, every heartbreak, every love was colored with some Billy Joel.
 For that reason, his music holds a special place in my heart.
-“She’s Always A Woman” is my #1 favorite Billy Joel song, I just relate to it so much!
+“She’s Always A Woman” is my #1 favorite Billy Joel song!

 8. I Can’t Ride a Bike…

-Again, really just laying it all out here for all of you.
+You read it right.
 I cannot ride a bike.
 When I was little, I tried to learn and I ran into the side of my dad’s truck, fell, and I decided I didn’t need to know how to ride a bike.
 And it’s true, I really don’t need to know how.
-I’ve made it 23 years and I’m doing just fine!
+I’ve made it 24 years and I’m doing just fine!
 Almost every boyfriend I’ve ever had has said “I’ll teach you!,” yet here I sit.
 Unable to ride a bike.
-For a stint in quarantine I did acquire a bike and did attempt to learn…but it didn’t work out.
+It was my mission to learn during the pandemic when we were all stuck at home, but that was a fail.
 I’M AFRAID TO FALL, OK?
 I’ve accepted this is a skill I just don’t need to have in my toolbelt.